mmlab-aueb/did-self-py/didself/README.md

 # Usage
 This library can be used for Creating, Reading, Updating, or Delegating a did:self DID.
-This operations are supported by an auxiliary script called the `self registry`.
+These operations are supported by an auxiliary script called the `self registry`.

 ## Self registry preparation